arpitprakashgupta/Metro-simulator/README.md

-Code written in python of delhi metro for blue and magenta line to calculate time between two stations and cost between two
+Code written in python for delhi metro (blue and magenta line) to calculate time between two stations and cost between two